arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 	> **Note:** If it is the first time that you configure https bindings on Compute Emulator, you will see the following warning message: _"ID1025: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider."_

-	>To work around it, you have to copy the 127.0.0.1 certificate created by Windows Azure Tools for Visual Studio (which is available at **LocalMachine\Personal** store) to the **LocalMachine\Trusted Root** store.
+	>To work around it, you have to copy the 127.0.0.1 certificate created by Microsoft Azure Tools for Visual Studio (which is available at **LocalMachine\Personal** store) to the **LocalMachine\Trusted Root** store.
 You can do that by using the certificates MMC in Windows.

 	>Another way to work around this is running again the **SetupCertificates.cmd** script, without providing any Cloud Service name.
 The script will copy the 127.0.0.1 certificate to **LocalMachine\Trusted Root** for you.